sapalombo21/City-Reviewer/README.md

-# My Game Reviews Website
+# My City Reviews Website
 https://my-city-reviews.herokuapp.com/
 ## Website overview
 This website allows the user to search through a database of cities and create reviews for others to see.